Progress billing Retainage Pay apps

 • Clear previous / this period / to date / balance totals

-• Retainage applied consistently (same rules each month)
+• Retainage applied consistently every month

-• Stored material backup when you bill it (invoice + photos + location, as required)
+• Stored material backup when you bill it

 Want the “don’t get kicked back” checklist?

-Why progress billing breaks (and how to stop it)
+Why progress billing breaks and how to stop it

 Mistake #1: Treating it like a normal invoice

-Mistake #3: Change orders handled “somewhere else”
+Mistake #3: Change orders handled somewhere else

-A simple workflow that keeps everything aligned
+A simpler workflow that keeps everything aligned

 FAQ: Construction Progress Billing